-I thought I had seen the best sunsets in the world in Zadar, but they were nothing compared to the ones I experienced on Koh Chang.
+I thought I had seen some amazing sunsets around the world on my travels, but they were nothing compared to the ones I experienced on Koh Chang.

 If you love watching sunsets then head to Lonely Beach.
 You won’t be disappointed.